aminzarshenas/bca/doc/template.rst

-Template
+BCA
 ========

-The documentation of the template module.
+The documentation of the BCA module.

-.. automodule:: skltemplate.template
+.. automodule:: bca.BCA
    :members: